learnmorepython/practise/README.md

 # practise

-study with python, and practise using python
+study with python, and practise using python...